Do not let a pastime upset true affection

 That's it, basically.

 There are three rules about where you cannot play.
 You cannot, of course, play on top of another stone.
-You cannot capture a stone which has in its last move captured one of yours - this is called ko.
+You cannot capture a single stone which has in its last move captured one of yours - this is called ko.
 And you cannot "commit suicide", i.e. play in a place where the stone you had played would immediately be captured, without your opponent playing.

 One of the major benefits that Go has over games like Chess is that it possesses a handicap system which makes it possible for a good player to play a very weak one and both players still have an interesting and challenging game.
 This works by putting black stones on the hoshi points before the game starts - thus giving black, the weaker player, a framework on which to build.
 These points are marked on the board with a small black spot, and there are usually nine marked on a standard 19x19 board.
 However, the number of points actually used can vary from 2 up to 13 depending on the comparative strengths of the players.